Laacis/delivery_load_planer/README.md

     fill out e-mail, password and proceed.
 4. go to project page and register a new user that is going to be Planner on /register/ page
 5. after go to /admin/ page, log in using superuser credentials,then:
-    *  choose "Profiles" section on the side menu
+    *  choose "Profiles" section on the side menu, click on "Add profile"
     * choose username of the new registred user in the select drop-field
     * tick the "is planner" option and click "Save"
 6. the program is installed and ready to use.